Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 A Quick Travel Guide to Top Tourist Attractions in Amsterdam

-Amsterdam is called the Venice of the North not without a reason.
-The city has over a hundred kilometers of canals or grachten, close to a hundred of islands, and over a thousand of bridges.
+Amsterdam is called The Venice of the North for a reason.
+The city has over a hundred kilometers of canals or grachten, close to a hundred of islands, and over a thousand bridges.
 These numbers are certainly impressive.
 But the views of the Canals of Amsterdam ask for additional appreciation.
-They are like the most precious jewels that entice locals and visitors to their shores to walk, sit, and relax.
+They are some of the best places in the city to walk along, take a break and admire astounding urban views, or take an evening boat tour.

-Some areas of Amsterdam look pretty empty and uninhabited.
-This, however, never applies to Dam Square or simply Dam.
+Some areas of Amsterdam look pretty empty and uninhabited, but not Dam Square or simply Dam.
 Located just a few minutes from Amsterdam Centraal, the place is packed day and night.
 And there is always something going on.

-The Jordaan is arguably one of the most picturesque districts in Amsterdam.
-Its labyrinth of narrow streets and beautiful canals create special atmosphere that even public transportation doesn’t dare to disturb.
-Additionally, small boutiques, trendy bars, and eateries give extra reasons to visit this area in the first place.
+The Jordaan area is arguably one of the most picturesque districts in Amsterdam.
+Its labyrinth of narrow streets and beautiful canals create a special atmosphere that even public transportation doesn’t dare to disturb.
+Small boutiques, trendy bars, and abundant eateries give an additional reason to visit the area.
 To make it completely irresistible, the Jordaan houses such popular landmarks as the Westerkerk and the famous Anne Frank House.

-I visited Amsterdam in the last week of November, and fresh tulips were still for sale on the street of the city.
-Majority of tulip shops are concentrated in the Bloemenmarkt, previously the only floating flower market in the world.
-Apart form fresh flowers, you can find traditional souvenirs, gifts, and all kinds of flower seeds and bulbs here.
+I visited Amsterdam during the last week of November, and fresh tulips were still for sale in the streets of the city.
+The majority of tulip shops are concentrated in the Bloemenmarkt, previously the only floating flower market in the world.
+Apart from fresh flowers, you can find traditional souvenirs, gifts, and all kinds of flower seeds and bulbs here.

 De L’Europe Amsterdam